vikbert/BDD-for-dummy/assignment.md

 - ❌ Scenario: a registered email can not be used for registration again
 - ✅ add exception handling to ensure the existing email can not be used again for the regostration
-- ❌ Scenario: form with a invalid email can not be submitted
+- ❌ Scenario: form with a invalid email can not be registered
-- ✅ add html5 email validation in form
+- ✅ add email validation and ensure validation message is shown
-- ❌ Scenario: form with too short password can not be submitted
+- ❌ Scenario: form with too short password can not be register
-- ✅ add html5 password validation in form
+- ✅ add password validation and ensure validation message is shown

-#### Task 2:
+## Task 2:
 Discussion of the first implementations popping up

-#### Task 3:
+## Task 3:
 Introducing some DDD concepts:

         * Domain and Infrastructure